 They might even be from people related to your personal, public profile if Facebook links things to your IP address.

 Facebook will ask you to confirm your new account multiple times.
 Never agree to let Facebook confirm your account from your phone number.
 Got it?

-It might be best to avoid the mobile apps.
-After all, nobody is going to be on your friends list with this account.
+It might be best to avoid mobile apps.
+After all, nobody will be on your friends list with this account.